jackmschroeder/Gov-1006-Replication-2/README.md

 # Gov-1006-Replication-2

 This is Jack Schroeder's replication of "Causal effect of intergroup contact on exclusionary attitudes" by Prof. Ryan Enos (2014).
+It was done for Gov 1006: Models.

 There are two rmd files in the repo.
 The first, "Replication-2-Week-1.Rmd", is the work for the first week of replicating.